Gooraeng/AL9oo_/README.md

 - AL9oo must have "Manage Webhooks" for these features.
 - Server-Only commands.
 #### 1. /follow start
-- Start follow AL9oo Server Alerts.
+- Starts following AL9oo Server Announcements.
-- You can choose between "Main Announcement" and "Urgent Alert" or both of them.
+- You can choose "AL9oo Main Announcement", "AL9oo Urgent Alert" or all of them.
-  * Main Announcement : Receive Update for it.
+  * AL9oo Main Announcement : Receive Update for it.
-  * Urgent Alert : Receive Maintenance or something urgent issues related to it.
+  * AL9oo Urgent Alert : Receive Maintenance or something urgent issues related to it.

 #### 2. /follow stop
+- Stops Following AL9oo Server Announcements or ALU Release Notes.